Fruitcake: Anglophone Caribbean

 Black cake, is a traditional part of Christmas celebration in the English Caribbean.
 The cake incorporates a large quantity of mixed fruits and rum/wine and becomes a treasured Christmas treat consumed and given out between the Christmas season and New Year.
 The fruit, wine and rum is prepared weeks, sometimes months, ahead, and has its origin in the English Christmas pudding, and can be quite expensive.
 It is very different from a North American fruitcake.

 United Kingdom

 In the UK, fruitcakes are made in types ranging from extremely light to rich and moist.

 The traditional Christmas cake is a round fruitcake covered in marzipan and then in white royal icing or fondant icing.
-It is often further decorated with snow scenes, holly leaves, and berries (real or artificial), or tiny decorative robins or snowmen.
+It is often further decorated with snow scenes, holly leaves and berries (real or artificial), or tiny decorative robins or snowmen.
 It is also the tradition for a similar kind of cake to be served at weddings.

 In Yorkshire, fruitcake is often served accompanied with cheese.
 Fruitcakes in the United Kingdom often contain currants and glace cherries, an example of this type being the Genoa cake.
 A type of fruitcake which originated in Scotland, the Dundee Cake, owes its name to Keiller's marmalade.
 It does not contain glace cherries, but is decorated with almonds.

+In Wales, bara brith is a type of fruitcake flavoured with tea, dried fruits and spices.

 Fruitcake was historically referred to as plum cake in England from around 1700.